|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 Some signers may encounter problems in editing or removing their signature.
 If you did not sign with your known email address, or provided a false, incorrect, flawed or expired email address, or you have forgotten the email address you signed with, or you incorrectly entered your email address when you signed with it (e.g. you made a spelling mistake when you entered your email address), or you have not verified your account email address with GoPetition, or your email account has been closed or lost or disabled, you will not be able to edit your own signature or remove it.
 In this case you should contact the petition author to request the changes you want.
 If the author does not reply, and you wish GoPetition to make changes, you will be charged an administrative fee.
 The fee can be paid at our service request page here.
 To avoid being charged a fee, please edit or remove your own signature or signature comment, or contact the relevant petition author.

 If you do gain access to your signature (as outlined above) then simply log in to GoPetition, go to your Control Panel and click on My Personal Signatures, and remove your signature from the GoPetition site.
-(Alternatively, you can edit your signature or change your signature settings to make your signature name "Anonymous".)
-Once your signature has been removed from GoPetition (or edited) Google will update in due course.
+Alternatively, you can edit your signature or change your signature settings to make your signature name "Anonymous".
+Please note that it may take up to one (1) hour after deletion of your signature for that signature to disappear from our online list (due to caching).
+Once your signature has been removed from GoPetition (or edited), Google will update in due course.
 So even though your signature has been removed or edited it may still appear in Google until Google updates itself.
 If you experience delays in content removal by Google, please contact them.
 For further information about Google's indexing policy you may wish to search Google Help.
 For information about how to keep "personal information" out of Google's search results, see http://www.google.com/support/webmasters/bin/answer.py?hl=en&answer=164133

 You can only log in if you have previously joined.
 Signing a petition is NOT joining.
 If you have simply signed a petition, you will need to join GoPetition if you wish to log in.
 If you have started a petition then you will have already joined.